 Background on Policy

 The Child Abuse Prevention and Treatment Act (CAPTA) provides funding to states to improve child protective services and support community-based activities that prevent child abuse and neglect.
 This federal law helps to maintain the “front door” to services provided by child welfare agencies, as it requires states to have a system to receive and respond to reports of child abuse and neglect, and outlines policies that must be included as a response.
-Funding through CAPTA is mostly subject to the annual appropriations process, and, unfortunately, has historically been limited and uneven, with total funding for CAPTA split between several accounts.
-A larger, longer-term source of funding through CAPTA would help state and local governments to bolster their child welfare systems and child protection efforts, as well as to strengthen families and promote resiliency to prevent abuse in the neglect in the first place.
+Funding through CAPTA is mostly subject to the annual appropriations process and has historically been limited and uneven, with total funding for CAPTA split between several accounts.
+A larger, longer-term source of funding through CAPTA would help state and local governments to bolster their child welfare systems and child protection efforts, strengthen families and promote resiliency to prevent abuse in the neglect in the first place.

 CAPTA consists of four major components, three of which are discretionary and one of which is funded through the federal Crime Victims Fund as described below.

-State Grants to Improve Child Protective Services: Funded at $90 million in FY 2020 these formula grants are intended to improve local child protective services (CPS), including a system to receive and respond to reports of child abuse and neglect.
+State Grants to Improve Child Protective Services: Funded at $90 million in FY 2021, these formula grants are intended to improve local child protective services (CPS), including a system to receive and respond to reports of child abuse and neglect.
 Specifically, these grants provide support to states to improve intake, assessment, screening and investigation, risk and safety assessment protocols, CPS staff training, procedures for identifying and preventing child abuse and neglect, and the development and implementation of procedures for collaboration among CPS and other agencies, such as those focusing on domestic violence or assisting individuals with disabilities.
-In FY 2020, $60 million of this funding is designated to help states to implement “plans of safe care” for infants impacted by substance use disorder, while $30 million is going to state child protective services.
+In FY 2021, $60 million of this funding is designated to help states to implement “plans of safe care” for infants impacted by substance use disorder, while $30 million is going to state child protective services.
+The American Rescue Plan added an additional $100 million in emergency funding for CAPTA’s State Grants when it passed in March 2021.

-Grants for Community-Based Child Abuse Prevention: Funded at $55.6 million in FY 2020 these formula grants to states support community-based services and activities to prevent child abuse and neglect.
+Grants for Community-Based Child Abuse Prevention: Funded at $60.6 million in FY 2021, these formula grants to states support community-based services and activities to prevent child abuse and neglect.
 Among other things, funds can support voluntary home visiting programs, parenting programs, family resource centers, respite and crisis care and parent mutual support.
+The American Rescue Plan added an additional $250 million in emergency funding for CAPTA’s Community-Based Child Abuse Prevention Grants.

 Expected Impact of Policy